Real impact, built with science and trust.

 Our Approach

-Wovoka led a comprehensive feasibility assessment, integrating both field and desktop analyses.
+Wovoka Advisory led a comprehensive feasibility assessment, integrating both field and desktop analyses.
 Our methodology included:

 • Historical land cover change analysis using satellite imagery